EvilBengt/ArduinoAlarmClock/Planning.md

 ---------------

 If the ALARMS setting is on (1), all active alarms (ACTIVE=1) are checked at the start of every minute.
-Any set quick-alarm is checked independently of the ALARMS setting.
+The quick-alarm (if active) is checked independently of the ALARMS setting.

 --------------------------------------------------------------------------------